appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merging-branches.md

 - To prevent accidental commits, make the `master` branch protected from [Git settings](/advanced-concepts/version-control-with-git/reference/git-settings).

 - For large-scale deployment, it is recommended to use a multi-instance setup.
-For more information, see [Multi-instance setup with Git](/advanced-concepts/version-control-with-git/environments-with-git).
+For more information, see [Multi environments using Git](/advanced-concepts/version-control-with-git/environments-with-git).

 - If you have configured a multi-instance setup, manually pull the `master` branch in the *Production* instance to deploy changes.
 If you are an enterprise user, set up [Git CD](/advanced-concepts/version-control-with-git/cd-with-git) to automatically pull and deploy the `master` branch.